cnlewis/CAPE_stone/index.md

 <h4>Language Selection and Error Correction</h4>
 We decided to use English queries as it would permit us to use the models more effectively.
 All other queries of the other languages were removed from our data set.
 <br><br>
-After selecting the english queries we had validated queries and corrected misspellings within words.
+After selecting the English queries we had validated queries and corrected misspellings within words.
 <h4>Sampling and Descriptive Stats</h4>
 We needed to select a random sample of 20,000 queries to run as we were not able to run the all queries due to time and API limitations.
 Using the sample set of 20,000 queries gave us a statistical significance of 99% and was representative of all our query data.
 Using the random sample of the corrected words we could use this for comparison against the total query data.
 <img src="https://raw.githubusercontent.com/cnlewis/CAPE_stone/master/images/CAPEstone_sample_significance.png">